somedatapacket/docs.humio.com/content/configuration/audit-logging.md

 Sensitive logs are deleted by retention only when they are too old, controlled by the system configuration option `AUDITLOG_SENSITIVE_RETENTION_DAYS`.
 The default is 200 years.
 Changing this setting requires a systems operator to change the configuration of the servers running Humio and restart Humio.

-Non-sensitive logs are deleted according to the regular retention settings for the data space.
+Non-sensitive logs are deleted according to the regular retention settings for the repository.
 The default retention settings for this repository is to keep the log for ever.
 Please configure according to your requirements.

 ## Sensitive events logged